Thousands of MongoDB Databases Left Exposed Online

 This time non-password-protected MongoDB installations are at target.
 Organizations that have left their MongoDB databases in the default configuration allowed their databases to be accessed without the need for usernames or passwords or any authentication whatsoever.

 This vulnerability affects organizations that are using older versions of the program.
-In previous versions MongoDB had unrestricted remote access activated by default.
+In its previous versions MongoDB had unrestricted remote access activated by default.
 Since the version 3.0 the remote access is disabled by default.
 But many organizations are still using older versions or didn’t bother to change their configuration settings after installing the newer version, so the unrestricted data access turned on remained unnoticed.

 Among the victims facing the problem are two US healthcare providers.
 Their databases are being held for ransom with medical records of thousands of patients being blocked.
 The databases contain information such as patients’ names, e-mail addresses, home addresses and highly sensitive details about patients’ medical conditions.